scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 1. batch the data and send one batch to each "node";
 2. perform a local map-reduce on each batch;
-3. combine the results using monoidal addition.
+3. combine the results using monoid addition.

 ### Batching Strategies in the Real World